hotio/website/includes/annotations-wg.md

 9. By default the prefixes list `eth,enp` is used to determine what the local docker networks are.
 If your setup uses another prefix, you can override the list with this variable.

 10. DANGEROUS!
 Don't enable unless you know what you are doing!
+This will allow all traffic meant for `VPN_LAN_NETWORK` configured networks to leave, instead of just the exposed ports.
+Possible usecase is using your own nameserver.

 11. When using `VPN_PROVIDER=pia`, fill in your username and password.
 A `wg0.conf` will be automatically downloaded.